Cathedral Basilica of Our Lady of the Rosary, Manizales

-The Cathedral Basilica of Our Lady of the Rosary (Catedral Basílica Metropolitana de Nuestra Señora del Rosario), also called Manizales Cathedral, is a Catholic cathedral, located directly opposite the Plaza de Bolivar (Bolívar Square) in the city of Manizales, Colombia.
+The Metropolitan Cathedral Basilica of Our Lady of the Rosary (Catedral Basílica Metropolitana de Nuestra Señora del Rosario), also known as Manizales Cathedral, is a Catholic cathedral located in front of the Plaza de Bolívar in the historic center of Manizales, Colombia.
+At 119 m (117 m from the base of the building), it is the tallest cathedral in Colombia and Hispanic America, and the tallest Neogothic church in the Americas.
+It was the tallest building in Colombia for 33 years, from 1936 to 1969.